RolandM99/Jest-Test/README.md

 # TO-DO List Testing

 > "To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+In this repo we will write a unit test for this app using Jest as tools of testing

 ![screenshot](./screenshoot.PNG)